 Assistant Project Manager for Play on!

 Summer Martin has spent over a decade in domestic and international grant management for non-profits focused on the arts and education.
-Summer’s continued commitment to community outreach and education has carried her into work with OSF’s Play on! project and Company Management.
+Summer’s continued commitment to community outreach and education has carried her into work with OSF’s Play on! project.

 Education: BA, Mount Holyoke College; MSc, Maryland University of Integrative Health